The Dressing Table (2016-2017)

 Series Descriptor: Approaching The Dressing Table

 The series of paintings by artist Caroline Rust, “Approaching the Dressing Table”, finds its origin in the looking glass and dressing table.
-In a similar manner to Woolf, Rust uses them as a stage set, to allow her unseen characters a personal and private place for reflection upon life and a space to experience remembrances.
+Rust uses them as a stage set, to allow her unseen characters a personal and private place for reflection upon life and a space to experience remembrances.
 Employing an expressionistic style of painting, the works in this series regard the vanity and the woman’s approach to her looking glass; her emotions, thoughts about being female, the practices she will engage, and reflective memories she may contemplate.

 Rust claims that the paintings are auto-biographic, as they were painted at a time when many life-changing events were consuming her mind.
 Conversely, her aim was for the works to embody a universal concept to connect them thematically.
 To that end, as in other series of her work, she uses the dressing table in metaphor, for the contemplation of how one creates one-self for the world in front of the mirror; for protection, for pleasure, or perhaps for necessity.
 Congruently, each of Rust’s series using surfaces in conjunction with mirrors, act as a further study of women’s effects and practices as to investigate sense of self and personality as a means of investigation into self and personality, building up to the narrative of each painting, alluded to by the objects found upon the surfaces.